Menditect/documentation/docs/mta/test-configuration.md

 ## Actions on Test Configuration

 ### View Test Configurations
-- Navigate to the "Test configurations" page to view a list of all the Test Configurations in MTA.
+- Navigate to the `Test configurations` page to view a list of all the Test Configurations in MTA.

-### Create a new Test Configuration
+### Add a Test Configuration
-- Navigate to the "Test configurations" page.
+- Navigate to the `Test configurations` page.
 - Add a new Test Configuration and enter a Name and optional Description.
 - Select the [Applications](application) to test.
-- Select the [Revisions](application-revision) that you want to base your test on, for each selected Application.
+- Select the [Revision](application-revision) that you want to base your test on, for each selected Application.
 - Select the [Instance](application-instance) where you want to execute your test, for each selected Application.

 ### Edit a Test Configuration